mukund2000/ClinicGenie-AI/README.md

 ClinicGenie-AI is a doctor appointment system with two user-facing entry points:

-1. A FastAPI HTTP API for patient onboarding, lookup, appointment booking, cancellation, rescheduling, availability checks, history, and chat.
+1. A FastAPI HTTP API for patient onboarding, lookup, appointment booking, cancellation, rescheduling, availability checks (single day or date range), history, and chat.
 2. A Streamlit chatbot UI that lets patients interact conversationally with the appointment agent.

-Both paths are designed to use the same SQLite-backed service layer in `database.py`.
+Both paths are designed to use the same SQLite-backed service layer in `core/database.py`.
 This keeps appointment state consistent whether a request comes from an API client or from the AI chatbot tools.

+### Key Features

+- **Single-day availability**: Check availability for a specific doctor or specialization on a given date
+- **Date range search**: Find all available doctors or a specific doctor's availability within a date range
+- **Patient management**: Onboard, lookup, and update patient profiles
+- **Appointment operations**: Book, cancel, and reschedule appointments
+- **Conversation interface**: Natural language chatbot for appointment operations
+- **REST API**: Full HTTP API for programmatic access
+- **Observability**: Structured logging and metrics endpoints

 ## High-Level Architecture